Vision Aid for Color Blind

 Vision Aid For Color Blind in Action

-The sensor is being tested on different objects likely to be used by color blind individuals in their everyday life.
+The sensor is being tested on different objects to mimic the usage of sensor by color blind individuals in their everyday life.

 Vision aid for color blind had a very humble beginning where a POC (Proof of Concept) was developed.
 After realizing the potential, miniaturization was initiated and two other prototypes were developed.
 The last prototype is the smallest developed so far while keeping the cost reasonable.